 HOURS: 7 – 10 hours/week

-TO APPLY: Submit a cover letter and resume in the application link above.
+TO APPLY: Submit a cover letter and resume in the application link below.

 The Center for the Environment is hiring a Research Development Intern who will contribute to the Center’s goal of supporting WashU researchers pursuing large-scale, interdisciplinary funding opportunities with an environmental impact.
 This position will work closely with the Center’s Research Development Associate to help strengthen the Center’s research support services, which include identifying funding opportunities and trends, planning and facilitating collaboration workshops, and supporting research teams in the proposal development process.
 It is intended for a current graduate student with an interest in deepening their knowledge of the funding landscape for environmental research and gaining practical experience in providing research support services to faculty across the university.